Investors

 What should I do if I lose an ADR certificate?

 If your certificate is lost, stolen, or destroyed, notify BNY investor hotline +1-888-BNY-ADRs / +1-888-269-2377.
-Please ensure you have your Social Security Taxpayer Identification number ready when calling.
+Please have your account number, exact address, and exact name(s) on the account ready when you call.

 How do I change my address?